 - Health conditions

-If a line doesn’t give you satisfactory results the first time, it won’t be any different the second time around.
+If a line doesn’t give you satisfactory results the first time, it won’t be any different the second time around (unless it was stylish application error – like they didn’t leave it on for the long enough time or left it on for too long).
 Have no fear, there are a million other hair coloring lines out there and one of those is going to give you the results you desire.

 The Genius Of Test Strands

-This leads us to why test strands are so important in hair coloring.
-If you are coloring your hair at home or are coloring your hair at a salon make sure a test strand is done.
+Test strands are essential in hair coloring for a few reasons.
+If you are coloring your hair at home or are coloring your hair at a salon, make sure a test strand is done.
 A test strand is key to keeping your hair health at it’s finest.

 An additional hair color test can be done on your actual skin to make sure you are not allergic to the hair color itself.
-This can be done by simply taking a dot of hair color and putting it on the back of your neck or on your arm.
-If you are a person who is nervous or know they have odd allergies I would strongly suggest doing a color test.
+This can be done by merely taking a dot of hair color and putting it on the back of your neck or on your arm.
+If you are a person who is nervous or know they have odd allergies, I would strongly suggest doing a test strand.

 MYTH: Coloring your Hair Dark Is Cheaper

 FACT: Coloring Your Hair Dark Is Cheaper If You Stay The Same Color

 Most people tend to change their hair color with the seasons.
 Style rule of thumb is to have light hair for summer and dark hair for winter.
 It is typically cheaper to go dark because you only need to deposit color, which requires less time and less product.
 When you are going lighter, it takes more time, more product, and more steps, thus making it more expensive and harder on your hair.